svn2github/openwatcom-__test__/branch/release/readme.txt

 ------------------------------
-2) To set up a new machine:

-  - Modify setvars.bat/setvars.cmd/setvars.sh to reflect your setup.
+2) To set up a new machine, modify setvars.bat/setvars.cmd/setvars.sh to reflect your setup.
 See comments within the file for additional information.

     Your path should look something like this if you are on NT: